Looking at a stop-start jog circuit in the PLC will help us in understanding the differences in hard-wiring the circuit and programming.

 Lets take a look at PLC program with a jog that will not work.

-Even though this looks like it would work… Remember that the contacts in the PLC are make before break.
+Even though this looks like it would work… Remember that the contacts in the PLC are making before breaking.
 You can jog the unit and it will turn on but as soon as you release your finger off of the pushbutton the not jog input will seal the CR in.
 The output will not be able to turn off.

 Notice that we create a delay from on to off by turning on an intermediate bit in the program.